Switzerland's Gotthard Base Tunnel is world's longest and deepest tunnel

 2. Channel Tunnel (England and France)

-Connecting England with continental Europe (it has entrances/exits in Folkestone, Kent, and Pas-de-Calais in northern France), the tunnel has the world's longest undersea section -- 37.9 kilometers (23.5 miles).
+Connecting the United Kingdom with continental Europe (it has entrances/exits in Folkestone, Kent, and Pas-de-Calais in northern France), the tunnel has the world’s longest undersea section – 37.9 kilometers (23.5 miles).

 “This tunnel defined the term ‘mega project,’” says Matt Sykes, tunnel expert and director at engineering company Arup.

 “It fundamentally changed the geography of Europe and helped to reinforce high speed rail as a viable alternative to short-haul flights.”

 Length: 50 kilometers (31 miles)

 Fast fact: Though both the English and French put in work to build the Channel Tunnel, the English side tunneled a greater distance.